Eritz/Thredup-Cart-Refresher/README.md

 ## To-Do-List
 - Chrome support
-- Improve reliability and speedier operations
+- Use multiple tabs
+- Clean code for improved speed and readability
+  * use def main()